Takazudo/jQuery.ui.domwindow/README.md

 ## Depends

-jQuery 1.7.1
+jQuery 1.8.12
-jQuery UI widget 1.8.16
+jQuery UI widget 1.9.1

 ## Browsers

 IE6+ and other new browsers.
-Not sure around mobile ones.
+Pretty sure about mobile phones.

 ## License